 Overview

-Zara Yusuf joined Three Stone in October 2025, and she accepts instructions across all of Chambers’ main practice areas.
+Zara Yusuf is a member of Three Stone, and she welcomes instructions across all of Chambers’ main practice areas, either as sole counsel or as part of a team.

-Zara received a first-class degree in Ancient History from Newcastle University, where she ranked first overall in the year and performed the best in the dissertation module, obtaining the Senior Johnson Prize and a Letter of Commendation respectively.
-Zara subsequently obtained a Distinction in the Graduate Diploma of Law from BPP University, having been awarded the Programme Ambassador Scholarship.
-She then achieved a Distinction in the Bar Training Course at City Law School, where she received the Academic Excellence scholarship.
+Zara received a first-class degree in Ancient History from Newcastle University, where she ranked first overall in the year and performed the best in the dissertation module.
+Zara then achieved a Distinction in the Graduate Diploma of Law (BPP University) and a Distinction in the Bar Training Course (City Law School), having attained numerous top scholarships from the institutions and Inner Temple along the way.

 Relevant experience